adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 # Coding concepts for future quick reference: #
 1. Sorting a nested vector based on one of its terms.
 2. Difference in assigning one vector to another in cpp and assigning a list to another in python.
+3. Making copy of a list in python

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]